Robustness through Data Augmentation Loss Consistency: Experiments on covariant tasks

 Visual Question Answering (VQA) has diverse applications ranging from visual chatbots to assistants for the visually impaired.
 In such real-world settings, it is desirable for VQA models to be robust to variations in the input modalities.
 In this spirit, recent works \citep{agarwal2020towards,meet2019cycle, Ray2019SunnyAD} have studied the robustness and consistency of VQA models under linguistic and visual variations.
-In this paper, we focus on the InVariant VQA (IV-VQA) dataset which contains semantically edited images corresponding to a subset of the original images from VQA v2 \citep{balanced_vqa_v2}.
-For each image in this subset, IV-VQA contains one or more edited images constructed by removing an object which is irrelevant to answering the question.
-A robust model should be invariant to such edits by making the same predictions on the edited image.
+In this paper, we focus on the Invariant and Covariant VQA (IV/CV-VQA) dataset which contains semantically edited images corresponding to a subset from VQA v2 \citep{balanced_vqa_v2}.
+CV-VQA contains images constructed by removing an object which is relevant to answering the question and leads to a different answer.
+A robust model should make predictions that are consistent to such edits.

 We choose the attention based SAAA \citep{Kazemi2017ShowAA} model to match the original setup from \cite{agarwal2020towards}.
 Using DAIR, we enforce consistency in predictions between the original and edited samples.
 Wherever the edited image is not available, the DAIR formulation reduces to ERM.
-We use the standard VQA accuracy along with the consistency metrics proposed in \cite{agarwal2020towards} to compare our results against the ERM setup and the DA-ERM approach discussed in \cite{agarwal2020towards}.
+We use the standard VQA accuracy along with our consistency metric to compare our results against the ERM and DA-ERM setups discussed in \cite{agarwal2020towards}.
+In addition we compare against a KL feature regularizer to highlight the strengths of our approach.

+The results for the CV-VQA are in~\Cref{table:cvvqa_0.1_0.1}.
+DAIR achieves a higher accuracy as compared to all baselines.
+This improvement is significant given that the model needs to predict the answer correctly from 3000 candidate answers.
+As against this, applying KL for feature consistency catastrophically fails on the CV-VQA task achieving significantly lower CM scores than ERM.
+We describe the Invariant VQA experiment is Section \ref{sec:ivvqa}.